Sattur A. G. Subramaniam: Style of singing

 His singing endeared him to several of his famous contemporaries like GNB, Madurai Mani Iyer and Ariyakudi Ramanuja Iyengar.

 Inaugurating the Sri Rama Navami concerts at Coimbatore was a privilege that was accorded to only the best singers.
 AGS was given this privilege for several years, consistently.

 Disciples

 AGS was a much loved guru, who was affectionate towards all his disciples.
-His famous disciples were Sirkazhi V. R. Subramaniam, Sirkazhi R. Jayaraman, Musiri Rangarajan, Sitamani Srinivasan, Sulochana Pattabhiraman, Tiruchi N. Natarajan among several others including his two daughters.
-His eightieth birth anniversary was celebrated on 15 August 1995 by his disciples.
+His famous disciples were Sirkazhi V. R. Subramaniam, Sirkazhi R. Jayaraman, Musiri Rangarajan, Sitamani Srinivasan, Sulochana Pattabhiraman, Tiruchi N. Natarajan among several others including his daughters, Smt Lakshmi Sundaram, Smt Lalitha Santhanam and Smt Bhuvana Rajagopalan, and grandchildren Smt.
+Shanthi Shriram (USA), Uma Kumar (Switzerland), and Krishna Ramarathinam (Australia), who continue to perform, teach and uphold his legacy.

 Music

 Only two gramophone records and three cassettes of his rendition survive today.